GabrielDCelery/personal-notes/02_area/cv/cv-enhanced.md

 **Duration:** April 2016 - April 2018
 **Roles:**

-- Web Developer (Nov.
+- Developer (Nov.
 2016 – Apr.
 2018)
 - Junior Web Developer (Apr.
 2016 – Nov.
 2016)

 Maintained internal admin tools and client websites.
 Worked on both new builds and existing systems.

 **Key Achievements:**

-- Kept the data team's internal tools running and added features when they needed them
-- Built REST APIs for survey data collection and processing
-- Built and extended automation scripts for scheduled tasks
-- Added charting libraries to make data easier to understand
-- Designed database schemas and sped up slow queries
+- Distributed and assisted installing ~100 telematics device in Taxis driving in London and after collecting the devices wrote the script to extract the driving data and plot them using Leaflet to analyze heatmap data of driving behaviour to derive insights
+- Created and ran regulary surveys across 500-1000 respondents and then extracted responses into internal PostgreSQL database for analysis
+- Assisted migration of PostgreSQL dataset of 200000 customer records for compliance reasons
+- Maintenance of office computers and server hosted in the office

 ---